lenincompres/DOM.create/README.md

 fieldEnabled.bind(someOtherBinder, value => value ? 'red' : 'blue');
 ```

-#### Listent to binders
+#### Listening to binders

-You may add listerner methods to ne called when a binder updates.
+You may add listerner methods to be called when a binder updates.

 ```javascript
 fieldEnabled.addListener(value => alert('The listener was updated to: ' + value));